AdnanHodzic/auto-cpufreq/README.md

 [Auto-cpufreq ($CPUFREQ) on pump.fun](https://pump.fun/coin/6Bo3JHdnsiuJcDmHeApaUhTgtE1NNtBdZ3uyaL4ypump)

-Solana address: `6Bo3JHdnsiuJcDmHeApaUhTgtE1NNtBdZ3uyaL4ypump`
+Pump.fun Solana address: `6Bo3JHdnsiuJcDmHeApaUhTgtE1NNtBdZ3uyaL4ypump`

-**Please note:** *This token was created independently by the community, and auto‑cpufreq is not associated with or involved in its creation or management.
-Please be aware of the risks involved in meme‑coin trading and always do your own research before participating*
+**Please note:** *This token was created independently by third-party community members. `auto-cpufreq` and its maintainers are not involved in its creation, management, or price activity.
+This listing strictly allows the maintainer to collect GitHub protocol-allocated trading rewards as open-source sponsorship.
+This is not financial advice or an endorsement, please be aware of the high risks involved in meme coin trading and always do your own research.*

 #### BitCoin